 More importantly, we need to see beyond the dualistic, mutually exclusive categories of “us vs. them.”
 Our security versus their well-being.

 What if, in reality, our well-being is tied up in theirs?
 What if our security is connected to theirs?

 If that is the case, then we must find ways to pursue our mutual well being.
 And sometimes, that requires taking risks.
-This is what our team does regularly in Iraq and Syria when they travel to the literal front lines to deliver aid and love the people that no one else will love.
+This is what our team does regularly in Iraq and Syria when we travel to the literal front lines to deliver aid and love the people that no one else will love.